lilblupig/curls/README.md

 * Learn where to find information specific to indentified hair type

 ### **Scope**
-The project is born of my own experience trying to find information on how to get defined, glossy curls.
+The project is born of the designers own experience trying to find information on how to get defined, glossy curls.
 There was lots and lots of information but all scattered about, and nothing aimed directly at a beginner.

 The scope of the project therefore is to provide condensed, basic information which can give the user the tools they need to get started.